Top 5 Nutritional Benefits of Chicken Broth

 However, store-bought chicken broth can be just as nutritious as the homemade stuff.
 It all depends on the brand.

 A good bone broth congeals when cooled because it’s high in gelatin.
 When shopping for broth at the grocery store, make sure it’s chicken bone broth or beef bone broth and not chicken stock.
-Then figure out how high the collagen content actually is.
+Then figure out how high the collagen content is.
 Chicken broth or beef broth made from grass-fed animals and organic vegetables will also have a higher nutrient content.

 Low-sodium is always a good option as it allows you to add the right amount of salt.
 Large brand, like Swanson Chicken Broth, have various options.